-Since 1 August 2001, same-sex couples can enter into a registered civil partnership.
+From 1 August 2001, same-sex couples could enter into a registered civil partnership.
 A civil partnership is a recognised form of legal relationship similar to marriage, except with regard to the rules concerning the adoption of children.
 On 20 July 2017, a law was passed allowing same-sex marriage.
-The law enters into force on 1 October 2017 and establishes full equality for same-sex couples.
-From then on, no new civil partnerships can be entered into, civil partners may opt for a conversion to marriage and same-sex couples not yet in a civil partnership may enter into marriage.
+The law entered into force on 1 October 2017 and established full equality for same-sex couples.
+Since then, no new civil partnerships can be entered into, civil partners may opt for a conversion to marriage and same-sex couples not yet in a civil partnership may enter into marriage.
 With regard to inheritance and tax law, same-sex marriages will not differ from heterosexual marriages and civil partnerships.
-However, the recognition of same-sex marriages might be challenged on constitutional grounds.